brianbier/blogger/README.md

 - As a user, I want to be able to edit and destroy post sot that I can manage my blog.
 - As a user, I want to be able to write posts in markdown format so that it is easy for me to write posts.
 - As a user, I want to be able to highlight the various syntax of close blocks that I share on my blog.
-- As a user, I want to show the visitors and potential employers examples of my work.
+- As a user, I want to show the visitors papers written.
 - As a user, I want to be able to have visitors contact me through a form on my site.
 - As a user, I want visitors to leave comments on my posts.